pactumjs/pactumjs.github.io/api-testing.md

 - [Request Making](request-making)
 - [Response Validation](response-validation)

-Depending upon lot of factors, API testing requires a lot of ingredients to test the functionality of an application.
-This library provides all the necessary ingredients that help us to write better API automation tests in an easy, fast & fun way.
+Depending upon a lot of factors, API testing requires different ingredients to test the functionality of an application.
+This library provides all the necessary ingredients to write better API automation tests in an easy, fast & fun way.

 ## Test Runners

 !> As said earlier in the [Quick Start](quick-start) guide, **pactum** is not a test runner.
-It needs to be used alongside with a test runner like **mocha**, **jest**, **jasmine** or **cucumber**.
+It needs to be used alongside a test runner like **mocha**, **jest**, **jasmine** or **cucumber**.

 We can integrate **pactum** with any of the test runners that support *promises* like [mocha](https://www.npmjs.com/package/mocha), [jest](https://www.npmjs.com/package/jest), [jasmine](https://www.npmjs.com/package/jasmine), [ava](https://www.npmjs.com/package/ava), [uvu](https://www.npmjs.com/package/uvu), [tap](https://www.npmjs.com/package/tap) or [cucumber](https://www.npmjs.com/package/@cucumber).
 Or build your own if your heart desires, **pactum** should work out of the box.